 #1 The Snowman

-It follows the journey of a young boy and the snowman that he makes through the snow and ice to the North Pole and the Snowman Party and then back home.
-Every Christmas even when we didn’t have kids I would still watch this as it’s such a lovely short film.
+It follows the adventure of a young boy and the snowman that he makes through the snow and ice to the North Pole and the Snowman Party and then back home.
+Every Christmas even when we didn’t have kids I would still watch this as it’s such a lovely short film and brings season cheer.

 If you like it then we recommend 2 other Raymond Briggs books that have been turned into films later on but you can buy all 3 in a set The Snowman, Father Christmas and The Snowman and the Snow Dog.